Tarzoon: Shame of the Jungle: Production

 The film contains the zeuhl song "Tarzoon's March", which was written and performed by Teddy Lasry of the band Magma, featuring lyrics sung in Kobaïan.
+Alongside the French version, Picha also decided to produce the film in English, as he thought it would've been nice to produce something in "American", and he wanted to give the film an international appeal.
+The film was ultimately animated to the English soundtrack.
+The original English version was written and directed by National Lampoon writers Anne Beatts and Michael O'Donoghue, both of whom would later go on to be involved in Saturday Night Live, and it featured both well-known and then-unknown actors in the cast, including Christopher Guest, Brian Doyle-Murray, Adolph Caesar, Bill Murray and John Belushi.

+Release

 A 15-minute pilot was shown at the 1974 Cannes Film Festival, and the film was finished by September 1975.
+The film was submitted by the producers to the Academy Awards for their consideration for Best Foreign Language Film.
 The following year, the estate of Edgar Rice Burroughs sued the producer of Tarzoon and 20th Century Fox, the film's distributor in France, for alleged plagiarism.
 The estate lost the case after the French court determined the film was a legitimate parody.

 In 1978, the film was imported into the United States by International Harmony and Stuart S. Shapiro.
 Shapiro recalls telling customs that the film was a work in progress and it would be edited to be suitable for theatrical release in the U.S. He did not remember any problems bringing the film into the country.
 The distributor encountered problems finding theaters willing to show the X rated version of the film.
-The film ended up making a profit in San Francisco, but was largely unsuccessful in other towns.
-Much of its success was credited to International Harmony's ad campaign created by writer Edwin Heaven who, similar to Cinemation with Fritz the Cat, used the film's disadvantage (rated X) to its marketing advantage; radio ads and giant posters plastered all over San Francisco proclaimed: "YOU'RE GOING TO LAUGH YOUR X OFF!"
+The film ended up making a profit in San Francisco, but was largely unsuccessful in other towns like Chicago, Philadelphia, Michigan and San Francisco.
+Much of its success was credited to International Harmony's ad campaign created by writer Edwin Heaven who, similar to Cinemation with Fritz the Cat, used the film's disadvantage (its X rating) to its marketing advantage; radio ads and giant posters plastered all over San Francisco, Chicago, Philadelphia, and Michigan proclaimed: "YOU'RE GOING TO LAUGH YOUR X OFF!"